mariamar95/Greek-Mythology-Quiz/TESTING.md

 ---
 ## **Manual Testing & Bugs**
 ---
-I have manually tested all the functions.
+I have manually tested all JS functions and the quiz works as expected.

 **Bugs**
 - Using a smart device: When users select one of the answers, the button becomes bigger.
 When the next page loads the button selected from the previous answer is still bigger.
 This has not been fixed but it does not affect any other functions of the game.
 This bug only affects touch screen users.